It is almost impossible to find a language learning app today that does not put it at the forefront of the learning process.

 Speechling works quite well, but it’s not really for beginners.
 It’s more about improving your pronunciation, while Glossika also helps you to learn and memorize the language.

-The other thing to keep in mind is that Speechling only offers six languages you can learn (English, French, Spanish, Chinese, German and Russian).
+The other thing to keep in mind is that Speechling offers fewer languages to learn than Glossika.
+As of writing, you can learn 11 languages with Speechling.

 - Focus is on language learning, not gamification